Skip to main content

 Metabolic Mayhem the Blood Sugar Connection

 Hormonal balance is inextricably linked to metabolic health.
-Alcohol’s impact on and insulin provides a clear example of this connection.
+Alcohol’s impact on blood sugar and insulin provides a clear example of this connection.
 It has a complex relationship with glucose regulation.
 Depending on the amount consumed and the presence of food, it can cause either hypoglycemia (low blood sugar) or hyperglycemia (high blood sugar).

 This volatility places immense stress on the body and directly affects hormonal health.
 Insulin resistance, a condition often exacerbated by blood sugar swings, is a key factor in polycystic ovary syndrome (PCOS), a common endocrine disorder in women.
 By disrupting blood sugar control, alcohol adds another layer of metabolic stress that complicates hormonal regulation and can worsen conditions like PCOS.